bowang-lab/BIONIC/README.md

     $ bionic path/to/your_config_file.json

 Results will be saved in the `out_name` directory as specified in the config file.

+### Viewing training progress and learned feature embeddings with TensorBoard

+By default, BIONIC will output loss curves at the end of training if `plot_loss` is set to `true` in the config.
+TensorBoard provides additional functionality over static loss plots (such as organizing different model runs, real-time training metrics, and interactive loss plots) and also allows for visualization of the learned features using [TensorFlow Projector](https://projector.tensorflow.org/).

+To use TensorBoard with BIONIC, specify `tensorboard.training` and/or `tensorboard.embedding` to be `true` in the config.
+You can view the training results by running

+    $ tensorboard --logdir=path/to/log_files

+and navigating to http://localhost:6006/ in your browser.
+More information on running TensorBoard can be found [here](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html#run-tensorboard).

 ### Usage Tips